 Logarithm Calculator

-📋How to Use Log Calculator?
+📋How to Use the Log Calculator?

 Enter the argument value.

-Select or enter the logarithm base.
+Select or enter the logarithm basis.

 Press calculate and your result will be displayed.